ToonVanEyck/OpenFlap/README_old.md

 The notch of the connectors on the cable should point in the same direction.
 Either both left or both right.
 The cable length should be around 6.5cm or 2.5".

+## Design choices

+### Encoder + DC motor
+Traditional split-flap displays use stepper motors and a homing sensor to know it's starting position.
+OpenFlap uses a combination of an optical encoder and a DC motor.
+This allows the OpenFlap system to boot without having to do a homing rotation to know it's position.
+Additionally a dc motor is cheaper and simpler to drive.

+### Automatic data routing

+The _modules_ and _top_con_ boards feature a smart switching mechanism that automatically routes the uart data signal.
+This reduces the amount of wiring required.

+![OpenFlap Signalpath][uart_signalpath]

+Each _module_ and _top-con_ board contains an input that when pulled low, interrupts the default data return path and continues the data path to the next module instead.
+This is shown in the image above in red (interruped signal path) and green (not interrupted signal path).

+### Construction

+The construction of the OpenFlap _module_ consist of PCB's and 3D-printed parts.
+Only one of the PCB's is populated.
+The characters and encoder wheels are also PCB's but they only have solder mask and silkscreen layers and no copper layers.

+### Power

+Each _module_ requires 5V for the micro controller and other low voltage components and 12V to power the motor.
+The *top connector* boards contain a 12V to 5V buck convertor to power each column.
+In this way, the modules don't need their own power circuit.

+### Local Webpage

+![OpenFlap UI][webpage]

+![OpenFlap UI][webpage_modules]

 ## Development Environment

 A VS Code devcontainer is provided in this repository.